 - Are any medical conditions excluded?

-- Are any benefits limited by medical condition?
+- Are any benefits limited by medical conditions?

 - Is there a waiver of premium for group insurance benefits while you are on an approved long-term disability claim?